 Step 2.
 Create an Azure Storage account

 Pendo data is copied to an Azure Storage account as blobs.
-To create an Azure storage account, navigate to Storage accounts in Microsoft Azure and then:
+To create an Azure storage account, go to Storage accounts in Microsoft Azure and then:

 - Select + Create from the top left of the page.